Working with landing page content components and layouts

 Tip: When inserting hyperlinks on your landing page, you can select Lightbox as your link type.
 Clicking the hyperlink displays a pop-up on your landing page that can contain images, buttons, text, or a form.

-Layouts determine where you can place content.
-Layouts consist of one or more columns that you can add content to.
-Oracle Eloqua provides you with several layouts that you can customize with content.
+Layouts determine where you can place content components.
+Layouts consist of one or more columns that you can add content components to.
+Oracle Eloqua provides you with several layouts that you can customize with content components.

 Learn how to work with these design components: